To new Irssi users (not to new IRC users ..)

 /SET -clear proxy_password /SET -clear proxy_string /NETWORK ADD -user networkuser IRCnet /SERVER ADD -auto -network IRCnet fake.network 6667 ircpass /NETWORK ADD -user oftcuser OFTC /SERVER ADD -auto -network OFTC fake.oftc 6667 oftcpass

 /NETWORK ADD command, and the user’s password with

 Irssi contains it’s own proxy which you can build giving

-Irssi proxy is a bit different than most proxies, normally proxies create a new connection to IRC server when you connect to it, but irssi proxy shares your existing IRC connection(s) to multiple clients.
-And even more clearly: You can use only one IRC server connection to IRC with as many clients as you want.
-Can anyone figure out even more easier ways to say this, so I wouldn't need to try to explain this thing for minutes every time? :)
+Irssi proxy is a bit different than most proxies, normally proxies create a new connection to IRC server when a new client connects to it, but irssi proxy shares your existing IRC connection(s) to multiple clients.
+And even more clearly: You can use only one IRC server connection of the irssi proxy to IRC with as many clients as you want.
+Can anyone figure out even more easier ways to say this, so I wouldn’t need to try to explain this thing for minutes every time? :)

 Irssi proxy supports sharing multiple server connections in different ports, like you can share network in port 2777 and efnet in port 2778.